Welcome to SingingSun! Enjoy!

 Chart with zodiac

-However, there is absolutely no universal consensus on how those positions are numbered or named!
+But there is absolutely no universal consensus on how those positions are numbered or named!
 Where do we start numbering from?
-A circle has no beginning or end - so you can start anywhere at all!
-And that’s what the different systems do.
+A circle has no beginning or end – so you can start anywhere at all!
+That’s what the different systems do.

 3 zero points